 - The Student Engagement unit includes two departments; Campus Recreation Services and Viking Union (including the Associated Students).

-- The Student Life unit includes three departments; Disability Access Center, Office of Off-Campus Living, and Student Life Office.
+- The Student Life unit includes two departments: Office of Off-Campus Living and Student Life Office.

 - The Student Success Initiatives unit includes four departments; Academic Advising Center, Career Services Center, Student Outreach Services, and Western Success Scholars.

-- The University Residences unit includes one corresponding department, Residence Life.
+- The University Residences unit includes on corresponding department, Residence Life.

 - The Western Athletics organization functions at the unit level.